Blobs as temporary storage¶

 How does it work?¶

-Give your new token a name, save the token in safe place and assign the following roles to the token: project editor and blob admin.
-These roles can be assigned on project level.
+Give your new token a name, save the token in safe place and assign the following role to the token: service-user-project-admin.
+This role can be assigned on project level.

 Step 2: Download the blobs-temporay-storage folder and open